Bardock: Abilities

-Thanks to his Saiyan biology, Bardock had super strength, speed, agility, reflexes, the ability to fly, with telepathy, telekinesis, generate energy from his very being called ki, produce energy blasts, absorb energy and energy blasts, control energy, sense energy around him and enhance his abilities by increasing his energy through force of will.
+Due to his Saiyan biology, Bardock has enhanced strength, speed, agility, durability, reflexes and the power of flight.
+He also possessed a degree of clairvoyance and the following abilities: energy generation and manipulation through the utilization of ki, sensing power levels via his scouter and enhancing his physical abilities through sheer force of will.
+Bardock's Saiyan genetics and possession of a tail allowed him to transform into a Great Ape when exposed to the energy radiating from a full moon.

 Appearances

-Bardock – The Father of Goku
+Bardock – The Father of Goku (1990)

 Following the conquest of planet Kanassa led by his team, Bardock began to see visions of Frieza's plan to destroy planet Vegeta, as well as Goku's future on Earth.
 After his son is set to be transported away from their homeworld to Earth, he attempts to prevent the destruction of his species by challenging Frieza in the orbit of planet Vegeta, but is obliterated by Frieza.
 Before his death, however, Bardock has one final vision of Goku challenging Frieza, and dies smiling knowing his son is destined to avenge their people's annihilation.

-Dragon Ball: Episode of Bardock
+Episode of Bardock (2011)

-Dragon Ball: Episode of Bardock by Naho Ōishi is a what-if story which explores Bardock's miraculous survival from being obliterated by Frieza's attack.
+Dragon Ball: Episode of Bardock by Naho Ōishi is a "what-if story" which explores Bardock's miraculous survival from being obliterated by Frieza's attack.
 He is hurled into the distant past to a strange planet where he comes into conflict with Frieza's ancestor, Chilled, and eventually succeeds in achieving the Super Saiyan transformation.
-The manga is later adapted into an animated short film.
+The manga was later adapted into an animated short film.

-Dragon Ball Minus
+"Dragon Ball Minus" (2014)

-In Dragon Ball Minus: The Departure of the Fated Child, a story included in the collected volume of Jaco the Galactic Patrolman which takes place months before the destruction of Planet Vegeta, Bardock believes that Frieza is up to something when they receive an order for all Saiyans to return home.
-Gine, who makes her first series appearance, is convinced by Bardock to send their infant son, Kakarot, in a space pod to Earth, a planet far enough away to escape Frieza's interest, with a native population weak enough to pose no threat to Kakarot.
-Bardock's personality is written as a caring father who is no longer apathetic towards his son, and he lacks the unrepentant nature displayed in Bardock – The Father of Goku.
+In "Dragon Ball Minus: The Departure of the Fated Child", a story included in the collected volume of Jaco the Galactic Patrolman which takes place months before the destruction of Planet Vegeta, Bardock believes that Frieza is up to something when they receive an order for all Saiyans to return home.
+Gine, who makes her first series appearance, is convinced by Bardock to send their infant son, Kakarot, in a space pod to Earth, a planet far enough away to escape Frieza's interest and one with a native population weak enough to pose no threat to Kakarot.
+Bardock's personality is reinterpreted as a caring father who is no longer apathetic towards his son, and he lacks the unrepentant nature displayed in Bardock – The Father of Goku.
 Gine is presented as a warm and kind mother who loves her sons deeply.

-Dragon Ball Super: Broly
+Broly (2018)

 Broly presents an adapted version of Goku's origin story from Minus that led to him being sent to Earth.
 Goku is depicted as a toddler for the film's iteration of his origin story, and is visibly upset about leaving his parents behind.
 Bardock decides to send Goku to Earth so he can escape the impending destruction of their home planet, which leads to an emotional farewell where Gine implores the departing Goku to not forget them.